+4.3.4 General

+The system will calculate and record the number of users in a community and use that data when making updates to the software

+The system will calculate and record the type of activities in each community to display under reports most favorite activities in each community

+The system will calculate and record the number of local political participants in each community to display under reports each community’s political involvement data

-4.3 Non-functional requirements
+4.4 Non-functional requirements

-4.3.1 Project – oriented: Development Requirements:
+4.4.1 Project–oriented: Development Requirements:

 The project will take about 6 months to develop.
-Depending on the status of meeting all the requirements including the legal and contractual requirements, the development time could take longer.
+Depending on the status of meeting all the requirements, including the legal and contractual requirements, the development time could take longer.
 But the minim viable product should be completed within 6 months’ time.

-Other factors that affect the development schedule are technical feasibilities and developer’s capabilities to implement the required security and background checking capability
+Other factors that affect the development schedule are technical feasibilities and the developer’s capabilities to implement the required security and background checking capability

-The project will be done with minimum cost as much as possible because as a student, I can’t afford huge costs
+The project will be done with minimum cost as much as possible because, as a student, I can’t afford huge costs

-Required resources are available for the project but as mentioned before, methods of implementing a strong security and background check are still under review.
+Required resources are available for the project, but as mentioned before, methods of implementing strong security and background check are still under review.

 System support will require employees and customer service workers.
 At the start of the software’s release, this is not feasible.
-User’s will simply have to go to the system documentation and help menu.
-But if the software becomes popular and successful, system support with fully functional costumer support will be implemented.
+Users will simply have to go to the system documentation and help menu.
+But if the software becomes popular and successful, system support with fully functional customer support will be implemented.

 The software will be built with up-to-date tools.
 Therefore, maintainability and testability should not be a problem.